Jezreel Valley railway: Historical stations

 The Tzemah Railway Station (originally Samakh) was the seventh of the eight original stations on the valley line.
-It served the village of Samakh, inhabited mostly by settled Bedouins.
+It served the village of Samakh, inhabited mostly by Palestinians.
 The station facilitated the growth of the village, which reached an Arab population of 3,460.
 A quay was built near the station, on the Sea of Galilee, for moving freight from the railway to Tiberias.

 The station was damaged during the 1948 Arab–Israeli War, in the Battles of the Kinarot Valley.
 Starting in 2011, the station is undergoing extensive restoration work.